 * Between 10-30% of adults deal with chronic insomnia

 * ~40% of those with insomnia also have a mental health disorder

 * Lack of sleep effects quality of work, driving capacity, etc.

+The quality of your sleep affects just about every aspect of your life.
+Adequate sleep is just as important as eating well and being active!
 Practicing sound sleep habits is one of the easiest and most cost-effective ways to enhance mental and physical health.

 Ongoing Sleep Assistance